Crow language: Consonants

 Crow has a very sparse consonant inventory, much like many other languages of the Great Plains.

 Stops are aspirated word-initially, word-finally, when geminated (e.g. [ppʰ]) and when following another stop (e.g. [ptʰ]).
 Stops in a consonant cluster with h as the initial radical (hp, ht, hk) are unaspirated and lax.
 Gemination in stops only occurs intervocalically.
-Intervocalic single, nongeminating stops are lax, unaspirated, and generally voiced.
+Intervocalic single, nongeminate stops are lax, unaspirated, and generally voiced.
 The difference between voiced stops b and d (allophones of m and n) and voiceless stops is hardly discernible when following a fricative, since both are unaspirated and lax.
 The phoneme k has a palatalized allophone [kʲ] that occurs after i, e, ch and sh, often word-finally.

 Fricatives are tense; they are only lax when intervocalic.
 Palatal sh is often voiced intervocalically; s is sometimes voiced intervocalically; x is never voiced.
 The alveolar fricative /s/ has an optional allophone /h/ in phrase-initial position: